Anatomy of Separation

 The Progressive Separation

 After Absalom killed his brother Amnon (who had raped their sister Tamar), he fled.
-David allowed him to return to Jerusalem but refused to see him: "Let him turn to his house, but he shall not see my face" (2 Samuel 14:24).
+David allowed him to return to Jerusalem but refused to see him: "Let him turn to his house, and he shall not see my face" (2 Samuel 14:24).
 This partial restoration created ongoing tension.

 The Incomplete Reconciliation